UTSCCSCC01/finalprojects22-pro-group/doc/sprint0/process.md

-﻿

-● Short document (2-5 min read)

-● Reflect on how your team worked together.
+﻿﻿● Reflect on how your team worked together.

 Overall the team worked together well.
 Everyone did their job and we got all our tasks done on